Pachycephalosaurus: Paleoecology

 Nearly all Pachycephalosaurus fossils have been recovered from the Lance Formation and Hell Creek Formation of the northwestern United States.
 Pachycephalosaurus possibly coexisted alongside additional pachycephalosaur species of the genera Sphaerotholus.
-Other dinosaurs that shared its time and place include Thescelosaurus, the hadrosaurid Edmontosaurus and possibly Parasaurolophus, ceratopsians like Triceratops, Torosaurus, Nedoceratops, Tatankaceratops, and Leptoceratops, the ankylosaurid Ankylosaurus, the nodosaurids Denversaurus and Edmontonia, and the theropods Acheroraptor, Dakotaraptor, Ornithomimus, Struthiomimus, Anzu, Leptorhynchos, Pectinodon, Paronychodon, Richardoestesia, and Tyrannosaurus.
+Other dinosaurs that shared its time and place include Thescelosaurus, the hadrosaurid Edmontosaurus and possibly Parasaurolophus, ceratopsians like Triceratops, Torosaurus, Nedoceratops, Tatankaceratops, and Leptoceratops, the ankylosaurid Ankylosaurus, the nodosaurids Denversaurus and Edmontonia, and the theropods Acheroraptor, Dakotaraptor, Ornithomimus, Struthiomimus, Anzu, Leptorhynchos, Pectinodon, Paronychodon, Richardoestesia, Nanotyrannus, and Tyrannosaurus.